Gap years and other deferral experiences

 A student deferring their enrollment to the next academic year generally remains eligible for merit-based scholarships, with these important details to consider:

-- Apex, Summit, and UO Excellence Award winners will still receive these awards the following year provided their final high school transcript still shows them meeting the minimum GPA requirement.
+- Apex, Summit, and UO Excellence scholarship recipients will still receive these scholarships the following year provided their final high school transcript still shows them meeting the minimum GPA requirement.

 - Students who received other scholarships with a competitive process (such as Stamps, Presidential, or the Diversity Excellence Scholarship award) should contact the appropriate office to determine what is possible for the deferred start—these scholarships may be re-awarded, but must be reviewed case-by-case.